SciML/MultiScaleArrays.jl/README.md

 a tree structure to describe phenomena of multiple scales, but the interface allows you to describe equations on different levels, using aggregations from lower levels to describe complex systems.
-Their structure allows for complex and dynamic models to be developed without losing much performance.
+Their structure allows for complex and dynamic models to be developed with only a small performance difference.
 In the end, they present themselves as an `AbstractArray` to standard solvers, allowing them to be used in place of a `Vector` in any appropriately made Julia package.